janiragayle/JaniraGayle/README.md

 ## Hi there 👋.
 A little bit about me :

 My name is Janira Gayle (she/her) and I am a born and raised puerto rican/costa rican new yorker.
 I am a rising senior at Columbia University studying computer science and visual arts and my career goals consist of becoming a full-stack software engineer.
-As for visual arts, I hope to have one of my series of artworks displayed in a NYC gallery.
+As for visual arts, I hope to have an art series displayed in a NYC gallery.

 ## 👩🏽‍💻 I just finished ...